Serving all people by providing personalized health and wellness through exemplary care, education and research.

 This test measures the amount of vascular endothelial growth factor (VEGF) in your blood.
 VEGF is a substance that helps encourage the growth of new blood vessels.
-Your body makes more VEGF in certain situations.
-For example, if your tissues aren't getting enough oxygen, they may make more VEGF to prompt new blood vessels to grow to bring in more oxygen.
+Your body makes more VEGF in certain cases.
+For example, if your tissues aren't getting enough oxygen, they may make more VEGF so that new blood vessels grow to bring in more oxygen.
 Your lungs contain VEGF because good blood flow is vital there.

 But VEGF also plays a role in cancer growth.
 Cancers need an ample blood supply.
-As a tumor grows larger, its cells can become hungry for oxygen, and the cancer encourages new blood vessels to grow to supply it.
+As a tumor grows larger, its cells can become hungry for oxygen.
+The cancer encourages new blood vessels to grow to supply it.
 Most tumors show higher levels of VEGF.
-Sometimes, higher levels mean a lower chance of survival.
-In addition, VEGF may be important in the process of metastasis, in which cancer spreads to other places within your body.
+Sometimes higher levels mean a lower chance of survival.
+In addition, VEGF may be important in the process of metastasis.
+This is when cancer spreads to other places within your body.

-VEGF can also promote "leakiness" of blood vessels, which can lead to swelling in surrounding areas.
+VEGF can also promote "leakiness" of blood vessels.
+This can lead to swelling in surrounding areas.
 This can be especially harmful during brain cancer, because it can increase pressure within the skull and lead to brain damage.

-Certain cancer treatment target VEGF, and this test may be used to tell how well the treatments are working.
+Certain cancer treatments target VEGF.
+This test may be used to tell how well the treatments are working.

-You may need this test if your doctor wants to find out how quickly a tumor is growing or whether your cancer is responding to treatments that counteract VEGF.
-A number of cáncer treatments work against VEGF.
+You may need this test if your healthcare provider wants to find out how quickly a tumor is growing.
+He or she might also order this test to see if your cancer is responding to treatments that work against VEGF.
+A number of cancer treatments work against VEGF.

-If you have cancer, your doctor may order tests to check for possible complications linked to certain anti-VEGF treatments.
+If you have cancer, your healthcare provider may order tests to check for possible complications linked to certain anti-VEGF treatments.
 These complications include: